Putting Risk in Check – The Case for Ongoing Monitoring

-Thorough background checks deliver such value for well beyond typical desk jobs.
+Thorough background checks deliver such value well beyond typical desk jobs.
 Healthcare professionals who interact with vulnerable patients, including the elderly and disabled, masseurs, real estate agents, and all workers, should be carefully screened.
-If they represent your organization, they pose potential risk regardless of job description or seniority.
+If they represent your organization, they pose potential risks regardless of job description or seniority.

 But things change.
 People are dynamic.
 And background checks deal with what happened in the past.
 That’s why conducting backgrounds checks after candidates become employees is so necessary.
 A star candidate who passed their initial background check with flying colors may later have run afoul of the law.
 Mounting debts may have influenced others to engage in illegal activities.
 Drug use may have negatively impacted an employee’s life – at home and in your workplace.

 Rescreening is an obvious best practice.
 Monitoring employees for issues as they happen is even better.
 While this idea is not new, recent advancements in technology make this concept efficient and effective.
 And it’s here now.